raspberrypilearning/silly-eyes/en/step_7.md

 [[[scratch-crosshair]]]

-Take a look at our ['Googly eye character — Community' Scratch studio](https://scratch.mit.edu/studios/29120534){:target="_blank"} to see projects created by community members.
+Take a look at our ['Silly eyes — Community' Scratch studio](https://scratch.mit.edu/studios/29120534){:target="_blank"} to see projects created by community members.

 --- save ---